 At Worcester State University no employee is expected to tolerate physical/verbal violent actions from other employees, students, faculty, administrators or any person with whom they come into contact throughout their employment.
-Employees should report any incident of violence to their immediate supervisor, Human Resources, or contact campus police for immediate assistance.
+Employees should report any incident of violence to their immediate supervisor, the Office of Employee Services, or contact Campus Police for immediate assistance.